MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/vpn/always-on-vpn/deploy/vpn-deploy-client-vpn-connections.md

 4. Click **Sync** to force an Intune policy evaluation and retrieval.

-5. Close Settings.<p>After synchronization, you see the VPN profile available on the computer.

-You are done deploying Always On VPN.
-For other features you can deploy, see the Next step section below.
+5. Close Settings.
+After synchronization, you see the VPN profile available on the computer.<p>You are done deploying Always On VPN.
+For other features you can configure, see the Next step section below.

 ## Next step
 |If you want to...  |Then see...  |